Lucia O'Sullivan

 Research

-Dr. O’Sullivan’s research addresses the interface of sexuality and intimate relationships, including the impact of new digital technologies on close relationships, with a primary focus on adolescents and young adults.
-Another line of research focuses on barriers and facilitators to access sexual health care and services.
+Dr. O’Sullivan’s research addresses the interface of sexuality and intimate/romantic relationships, including the impact of new digital technologies on close relationships, with a primary focus on adolescents and young adults.
+Another line of research focuses on sexual violence, and the barriers and facilitators to accessing sexual health care and education.

 Her research program frequently incorporates international studies and collaborations (e.g., South Africa, the UK, Guatemala, India and the US).
-She has published over 150 peer-reviewed scientific articles and chapters, co-edited a book on sexual coercion in dating relationships and serves on a wide range of research journal editorial boards.
+She has published over 175 peerreviewed scientific articles and chapters, co-edited a book on sexual coercion in dating relationships, co-authored a textbook (Understanding Human Sexualitiy) and serves on a wide range of research journal editorial boards.

 Education